 What is the shopping situation in Grand Rapids?

-Be assured that the health and safety of meeting and convention attendees is our paramount concern.
-Thank you for your patience as we reopen the right way – carefully and deliberately, with protocols and procedures in place to protect all of us as much as possible.
-We look forward to hosting your next event!
+Be assured that the health and safety of meeting and convention attendees remains a paramount concern.
+We continue to track state and federal COVID-19 updates, and can work with you to plan the safest possible event.
 Please check our travel updates for additional visitor tips and safety guidelines.
 Together, we can ensure that you can travel confidently.